vince0169/Terraform/README.md

 ## :file_folder: TP2 :file_folder:

-The goal of this exercise is to create a virtual machine in AWS in the us-east-1 region with the following Centos7 image: ami-00e87074e52e6c9f9.
+The goal of this exercise is to deploy a virtual machine in AWS in the us-east-1 region with the following Centos7 image: ami-00e87074e52e6c9f9.
 We will first need to retrieve our acces key and secret key from our account and create an EC2 key pair (called devops-vincent).
 Finally we will add a tag "ec2-vincent" to our instance, .